Alice's Restaurant (film): Plot

-The next morning, Arlo and Roger receive a phone call from "Officer Obie", who asks them about the garbage.
-After admitting to littering, they agree to pick up the garbage and to meet him at the police station.
-Loading up the microbus with their tools, they head to the police station, where they are immediately arrested.
-Arlo and Roger are driven to the "scene of the crime", where the police are engaged in a hugely elaborate investigation.
-A few hours later, Alice bails the boys out.
-At the trial the next day, Officer Obie anxiously waits to show the judge his many photos of the crime, but the judge happens to be blind, using a seeing eye dog, and simply levies a $25 fine, orders the boys to pick up the garbage, and sets them free.
-They soon take the garbage to New York and place it on a barge.
-At the church, Arlo pursues a relationship with a beautiful Asian girl, Mari-chan.
+The next morning, Arlo and Roger receive a call from "Officer Obie", who asks about the garbage.
+After admitting to littering, they agree to pick up the garbage and meet him at the police station.
+Loading up the microbus with their tools, they go to the station and are immediately arrested.
+Arlo and Roger are driven to the "scene of the crime", where the police collect extensive forensic evidence amid a media circus.
+Hours later, Alice bails the boys out.
+At the trial the next day, Officer Obie has photos of the crime, but the judge is blind and simply levies a $25 fine, orders the boys to pick up the garbage, and sets them free.
+They take the garbage to New York and place it on a barge.
+At the church, Arlo pursues a relationship with an Asian girl, Mari-chan.

-Some days later, Arlo is called up for a physical examination related to Vietnam War draft in a surreal depiction of the bureaucracy at the New York City military induction center on Whitehall Street.
+Days later, Arlo is called up for a physical examination related to Vietnam War draft at the New York City military induction center on Whitehall Street.
 He attempts to make himself unfit for military induction by acting like a homicidal maniac in front of a psychiatrist, but this gets him praise.
 Because of Guthrie's criminal record for littering, he is sent to wait with other convicts on the Group W bench.
 He is then pronounced unfit for military service when he comments on the dubiousness of considering littering to be a problem when selecting candidates for armed conflict, making the officials suspicious of "his kind" and prompting them to send his personal records to Washington, D.C.

 Returning to the church, Arlo finds Ray and members of the motorcycle club showing home movies of a recent race.
 A high Shelly enters, and Ray beats him until he reveals his stash of heroin, concealed in a mobile he has made from spare car parts.
 Shelly roars off into the night on his motorcycle to his death.
 Joni Mitchell's "Songs to Aging Children Come" is sung at the funeral.
 The next day, Woody dies, and Arlo laments not visiting his father one last time.
 Ray and Alice have a hippie-style wedding and celebration in the church, and a drunken Ray proposes to sell the church and start a country commune instead while blaming himself for Shelly's death.
 Alice and Ray see off Arlo and Mari-chan in Arlo's microbus.
 Ray returns inside, while Alice silently stands on the steps and looks off into the distance.